EnriqueSaracho/game-list/README.md

   - I installed the dotenv dependency, allowing me to store secret variables in a config.env file.
 This file is part of .gitignore so any changes won't be commited to GitHub.

 - Login component not working.

   - In auth.js, the error was the "token".
 It appeared as undefined when trying to add its value to the "access_token" cookie.
 The change made was using "(await response).data.token", instead of "response.data.token".

+- When creating the games route, using a get request doesn't show the response in insomnia.
+  - res.json(response) is not working.
+  - Solution: apparently the way I made the GameSchema, creating a virtual variable "rating" needs a more complicated way of creating the API.
+For now I'll remove the variable.